codingcatgirl/lucidgloves-fae-mod/docs/3d_printing.md

 * In order for bridging helpers to work correctly, you need to print a layer height of 0.15mm or lower and 3 outer perimeters or more.
 * At that point, infill won't matter and can be pretty low.
-* After printing, remove the two tiny bridges at the end of the module holding up the `lip`.
+* After printing, remove the two tiny bridges at the end of the module holding up the "lip".

 ## New Tracker Mount